 Learning mechanisms are central to transdiagnostic research that seeks to better understand common mechanisms of disorder.
 They describe and connect both the biological-neuroscientific and the psychological-cognitive as well as the social-interactive levels.
 Therefore, the influence of biopsychosocial factors on learning mechanisms is a central starting point of our research.
 From a better understanding of healthy as well as pathological processes in different developmental periods, we hope to identify targets for risk stratification and intervention.
 Ideally this can lead to personalized interventions, but support the establishment of prevention in clinical pratice.

 To this end, we aim to identify meaningful and clinically relevant markers from the findings of our basic research.
 To this end, we also use various statistical methods to analyze the diverse biopsychosocial data from different developmental periods.
 In translational research approaches, the results are used to identify markers offer risk and targets for intervention and prevention as well as personalized therapy options.
 The selection, application and efficiency of interventions are monitored and evaluated in clinical studies.

-The research activities of the Clinic and Polyclinic for Child and Adolescent Psychiatry, Psychosomatics and Psychotherapy (CAPPP) are organized in nine scientific working groups.
-The disease-specific focus is on anxiety disorders, ADHD and autism and thus covers a broad spectrum of child and adolescent psychiatry.
+The research activities of the Clinic and Polyclinic for Child and Adolescent Psychiatry, Psychosomatics and Psychotherapy (CAPPP) are organized in eight scientific working groups.
+The disease-specific focus is on ADHD, complex developmental disorders, in particular autism spectrum disorders and the deletion and duplication syndrome 22q11.2, as well as anxiety disorders, thus covering a broad spectrum of child and adolescent psychiatry.